Overview of Pennsylvania Taxes

 Local tax authorities determine tax rates in Pennsylvania based on their revenue needs.
 Rates are expressed as “mills.”
 One mill is equal to $1 of property tax for every $1,000 in assessed value.

 Since every county uses its own system to determined assessed values, mill rates in one are not comparable to mill rates in another.
 For this reason, it useful to look at effective tax rates.
 The effective tax rate is equal to the annual property tax as a percentage of home value.
-The table below shows the average effective rate for every county in Pennsylvania, along with median home values and median annual tax bills.
+The table below shows the effective rate for every county in Pennsylvania with data available, along with median home values and median annual tax bills.

 Looking for details on your potential monthly mortgage payment?
 Check out our mortgage calculator.